KentenRoth/100DaysOfCode/README.md

 I came up with a project that I wanted to do, and have started to get the foundation set up.
 I was talking to a few people about what I want to accomplish, and what my current skill set is.
 With this project, it will push me past what I know and into areas I have yet to explore.
 One thing that was suggested to me was to use Docker.
 I have heard of Docker, but never looked into it or used it, so that will be a part of the learning experience.
 Also, I have not decided if I will do the backend in MongoDB or if I will take this time to learn SQL.
 I will spend a couple of days messing around with Docker trying to get a grip on how that works and what I need to do there.
 Then I will work on the front-end and get everything working.
 Once I get the design complete, I will move to the backend.
 That is my current game plan, but that could change.

 ---

+Day 72 - 74

+The weekend was fairly good.
+I had a lot planned but didn't get all of it done.
+I did complete the front-end part of my project I started.
+Now it is on to the back-end.
+This part is going to take much longer.
+I decided to go with MongoDB over SQL, but I will start learning SQL soon.
+I also did spend some time researching Docker, but I think I am going to stick with what I know to give my brain a rest.
+Also with everything I did get done I wanted to start using codepen to try different CSS things and designs.
+I have been watching a ton of CSS youtube videos, and some of the things that are created are crazy awesome, so I want to give a few of them a try for fun.
+Tomorrow I need to type of my April blog post because I didn't even realize it is May already.

+---